marieval/100DaysOfCode/README.md

 ### Day 181 - 26.2.2019 (Tue) +
 **Today´s Progress:** I finished the Backend-part of the ZtM course.
 I connected the backend and frontend part ov my react-plan-app.
 I also started reviewing the part about _Databases_.
 I installed and started _PostgreSQL_ (wasn´t so easy - there were many problems, but I succeeded!).

+### Day 182 - 27.2.2019 (Wed) +
+**Today´s Progress:** I finished the Database-part of the ZtM course.
+I created my _Database_ and connected it to my front-end and back-end part of my app.
+It´s great!!!

+**Thoughts:** I decided to make my first project using React and Databases a more simple than I intended (complex to-do app).
+First I will do something easier, just to practice combining frontend with the backend and database.
+(But later I will do my to-do app - I look forward to doing it!)